chrsigg/nscancor/README.md

 (also called the L2 norm) of the projections avoids trivial correlations.
 Enforcing a bound on the L1 norm leads to sparse solutions, where many of the weights are exactly zero.
-And enforcing non-negativity of the projection weights is useful for analysing data where only positive influence of features is deemed appropriate.
+And enforcing non-negativity of the projection weights is useful for analyzing data where only positive influence of features is deemed appropriate.
 The algorithm executes iterated regression steps, and the constraints enter via the regression functions. `nscancor` is therefore modular,